yenniejun/yenniejun.github.io/src/content/books/20200506 cats-cradle.md

 tags: ["Fiction"]
 link: "https://www.goodreads.com/book/show/135479.Cat_s_Cradle"
 rating: 4.3
+description: "Overall I liked this book a lot.
+It was pretty easy to read in a refreshing way.
+Vonnegut was very funny.
+I liked the ways he made fun of humanity, religion, relationships, government, and basically everything else."
 ---
 Overall I liked this book a lot.
 It was pretty easy to read in a refreshing way.
 Vonnegut was very funny.
 I liked the ways he made fun of humanity, religion, relationships, government, and basically everything else.